 “Trukk not Munky” is a term used by fans to mock fans who complain about changes in Transformers fiction.
 The term comes from the era of the series “Transformers: Beast Wars”, when the Transformers were reinvented as robots who transform into animals as opposed to vehicles.
 In the series, Optimus Prime was replaced with “Optimus Primal”, who transformed into a gorilla, and Autobots and Decepticons were replaced with “Maximals” and “Predacons.”
 The radical changes in the franchise caused some fans to complain, leading to the use of the phrase “Optimus Prime is supposed to be a cool truck, not a stupid monkey.”
 Beast Wars would however evolve into one of the most beloved Transformers franchises, causing fans to turn the phrase into the derisive “Trukk not Munky”

-Geewunn is a term for fans of the original Transformers G1 series, many of whom apparently have knee-jerk reactions to anything not G1.
+Geewunn is a term for fans of the original Transformers G1 series, many of whom apparently have knee-jerk reactions to anything not from the Transformers G1 series, assuming that any change to the franchise is for the worse.
 It was originally coined by a TFArchive user cliffjumper back in 2003 as a term to mock such fans.
 Similar terms also exist for fans of Pokemon and the original Kanto carnations.